-The pecans (in shell) arrive at our plant either in burlap bags or in wooden tote bins.
-Upon arrival a decision is made as to whether they go to the shelling plant or to the freezer as we are both shelling and storing pecans from November to March.
-When the pecans get out of season we then go to the cold storage to get pecans for the shelling plant.
-The shelled pecans are put in a freezer and held until shipment.
+The pecans (in shell) arrive at our plant in either a burlap bag or in wooden tote bins.
+Upon arrival a decision is made to whether, they go to our shelling plant or our freezer.
+We are handling the shelling and storing of pecans from November to March.
+When the pecans get out of season, we go to our cold storage and get the pecans for our shelling plant.
+The shelled pecans are put back in the freezer and held until shipment.

 Shelled pecans can be frozen, thawed out. and frozen again.
 This does not hurt the quality.
-Thus a truckline shipment from Orangeburg to New York would not have to go on a refrigerated truck, hut should be placed on cold storage upon arrival.
+Thus a truckline shipment from Orangeburg South Carolina to New York will not have to go on a refrigerated truck, but should be placed in cold storage upon arrival.